-In addition, we expect to also need additional funds to respond to business opportunities and challenges, including our ongoing operating expenses, protecting our intellectual property, developing or acquiring new lines of business and enhancing our operating infrastructure.
-While we may need to seek additional funding for such purposes, we may not be able to obtain financing on acceptable terms, or at all.
-In addition, the terms of our financings may be dilutive to, or otherwise adversely affect, holders of our common stock.
+Based on the above facts and assumptions, we believe our existing cash and cash equivalents, along with private placement funds in escrow or in transit based on executed investor subscriptions of our private placement financing, will be sufficient to meet our needs for the next twelve months from the filing date of Annual Report on Form 10-K. However, we will need to seek additional debt or equity capital to respond to business opportunities and challenges, including our ongoing operating expenses, protecting our intellectual property, developing or acquiring new lines of business and enhancing our operating infrastructure.
+The terms of our future financings may be dilutive to, or otherwise adversely affect, holders of our common stock.
 We may also seek additional funds through arrangements with collaborators or other third parties.
-We may not be able to negotiate any such arrangements on acceptable terms, if at all.
-If we are unable to obtain additional funding on a timely basis, we may be required to curtail or terminate some or all of our proposed product lines.
+There can be no assurance we will be able to raise this additional capital on acceptable terms, or at all.
+If we are unable to obtain additional funding on a timely basis, we may be required to modify our operating plan and otherwise curtail or slow the pace of development and commercialization of our proposed product lines.